rng-guy/NFSMWBartender/README.md

 * The "Events" spawn tables do *not* apply to the scripted patrols that spawn in any of the prologue D-Day races; those spawns are special and a real hassle to deal with, even among event spawns.

 * The "Events" spawn tables do *not* apply to the very first scripted, pre-generated cop that spawns in a given event; instead, this first cop is always of the type specified in the event's `CopSpawnType` VltEd parameter.
-This is because the game requests this vehicle before it loads any pursuit or Heat level information, making it impossible for the mod to know which spawn table to use for the very first vehicle.
-This vehicle, however, is still properly accounted for in `count` calculations for any following vehicle spawns.
+This is because the game requests this vehicle before it has loaded any pursuit or Heat level information, making it impossible for the mod to know which spawn table to use to replace it.
+This vehicle, however, is still properly accounted for in `count` calculations for any subsequent vehicle spawn(s).

 * `count` values in "Roadblocks" and "Events" spawn tables are ignored whenever the game requests more vehicles in total than these values would allow: When all their `count` values have been exhausted for a given roadblock / event, every vehicle in the relevant table may spawn without restriction until the next roadblock / event begins.

-* Making Heat transitions very fast (< 5 seconds) can cause a mix of cops from more than one "Events" spawn table to appear in events that feature scripted, pre-generated cops.
+* Making Heat transitions very fast (`0x80deb840` VltEd parameter(s) set to < 5 seconds) can cause a mix of cops from more than one "Events" spawn table to appear in events that feature scripted, pre-generated cops.
 This happens because, depending on your loading times, the game might update the Heat level as it requests those spawns.
-To circumvent this issue, set the event's `ForceHeatLevel` VltEd parameter to the Heat level you are aiming for instead.
+If you want to keep fast transitions, you can avoid this issue by setting the event's `ForceHeatLevel` VltEd parameter to the target Heat level.

 &nbsp;